YuZhang0110/backend-fetch/README.md

 mycode.py 5000 transactions.csv
 ```

-# testsuit
+# Testsuit
-test_spend_point.py is a test file.
-Type to run.
-There are three test cases one is fail and two are success.
+"test_spend_point.py" is a test file.
+There are three test cases one is fail and another two are success.
 Run this command to test:
 ```
 python3 test_spend_points.py
 ```